 There should be a third kind of culture, too.
-In that simple 70 strand of thoughts it is ruled mainly by Equity.
+In that simple strand of 70 thoughts it is ruled mainly by Equity.
 Smaller groups of "peers" draw from altruism and respect, suppressing egoism as well as compassion.
 Domination of Equity often evolves into a holy or a secular Order of Equals.
 Asceticism, proud worshiping and self-sacrificing are core features of Equity.
 Societies dominated by aristocratic warriors, by a network of cloisters (including Buddhism), or by both elements as the Knights Templar are well-known examples.
 In a wider sense every caste systems is founded not only on a holy hierarchy, but by relying on a lot of groups of peers, too.
 Peer groups in Western law enforcement and recruits in war times are lead by these ethics, as well.
 Common Rituals, special uniforms and secret signs are the brand mark for peers.

-Apparently, there are not a lot of other ethical alternatives to 71 economic individualism, emotional collectivism and dutiful Equity.
+Apparently, there are not a lot of other ethical alternatives to economic 71 individualism, emotional collectivism and dutiful Equity.
 But each real political culture that is dominated by one of these main three ideologies (Freedom, Equity or Solidarity) has to cope, at least, with both of the others.
 The Western civilization, although dominated by Freedom, needs and knows the advantages of being "corrected" by the pair of "Equity" and "Solidarity".

-Each ruling ideal has to "internalize" both the other kind of 72 thinking and has to "tolerate" their subcultures, at least de facto.
+- 72 Each ruling ideal has to "internalize" both the other kind of thinking and has to "tolerate" their subcultures, at least de facto.
 This kind of handling is based on the two old conditions to dominate other systems peacefully: embracing strong competitors and ruling by the motto of "divide et impera".
-Furthermore, each society has to cope as well with two - negative - elements, the influences of foreign cultures and some brand new aspects.
+Furthermore, each society has to cope as well with two negative elements, the influences of foreign cultures and some brand new aspects.
 Most of the novelties are delivered by natural sciences.
-And, of course, that - openended - trinity model of civilization is a simple one.
-But, remember the pragmatic logic of Ockham's Razor.
+And, of course, that open-ended trinity model of civilization is a simple one.
+But, remember the pragmatic logic of Ockham's Razor. - 73 Therefore, democracy too has to weigh and to harmonize as far as possible a political trinity, - (1) individualism as freedom, - (2) mutuality as equity and - (3) collectivism as solidarity.
+All three kinds of arguments are important.